 A Roth IRA is a retirement savings account that allows your money to grow tax-free.
 This is an after-tax account, meaning the IRA owner of a Roth must pay taxes upfront for all money contributed, however all growth within the account is tax deferred, but if you take a qualified distribution, it can be potentially tax free.
 This is a major advantage for the younger population, as they can make contributions over a lifetime and watch their funds grow.
-In 2017 & 2018, the contribution limit for a Roth IRA is $5,500, and also allows for a $1,000 “catch-up” for those over the age of 50.

 It’s easy to invest with a Self-Directed Roth IRA!